ozmartian/vidcutter/README.md

 If you are new to PPAs then just issue the following commands in a terminal:

     sudo add-apt-repository ppa:ozmartian/apps
-    sudo apt-get update
+    sudo apt update
-    sudo apt-get install vidcutter
+    sudo apt install vidcutter

 #### Fedora

-Users can install via the RPM available on the releases page or via my custom copr repository:
+A custom COPR repository is maintained at:

     suspiria/VidCutter

-The commands for a Fedora install via this method are:
+The commands for a Fedora install are:

-    dnf copr enable suspiria/VidCutter
+    sudo dnf copr enable suspiria/VidCutter
-    dnf install vidcutter
+    sudo dnf install vidcutter

 #### openSUSE

+VidCutter was recently added to openSUSE Tumbleweed (rolling-build) official repos and should hopefully make its way to release versions in time.

-VidCutter is available via the Packman third-party repository.
+VidCutter is also available via the Packman third-party repository.
 Instructions to enable it can be found here:

    https://en.opensuse.org/Additional_package_repositories#Packman